vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests-/draft-contreras-opsawg-scheduling-oam-tests.md

 {: #st-test-sequence-status title="OAM unitary test state machine" artwork-align="center"}

-# YANG Data Model for Scheduling OAM Tests
+# YANG Data Models for Scheduling OAM Tests

-## YANG Model Overview
+## YANG Models Overview

 This document proposes two models: OAM unitary test and OAM test sequence.
 OAM unitary test is a set of parameters that define a type of OAM test to be invoked.
 As an example, it includes the type test, configuration parameters, and target results.
 The OAM test sequences are a set of OAM unitary tests that are run based on a set of time constraints, number of repetitions, order, and reporting outputs.